I’ve Got Cancer

 We are one of five charities working in partnership with the Northern Ireland Health Trusts to provide a new Teenage and Young Adult (TYA) Regional Cancer Support Service which will ensure that teenagers and young adults diagnosed with cancer can have access to age-appropriate care and practical, social, and emotional support regardless of where they live.

-As part of the new service we fund a dedicated Cancer Fund for Children TYA Ward Support Specialist whose role is to provide support to 12-24 year old’s on the hospital ward and at regional cancer centres across Northern Ireland.
+As part of the new service we fund a dedicated Cancer Fund for Children TYA Cancer Support Specialist whose role is to provide support to 12-24 year old’s on the hospital ward and at regional cancer centres across Northern Ireland.
 Our Specialist works with teenagers and young adults to help reduce their isolation whilst they are in hospital, facilitate individual and group activities, discuss some of the challenges and worries young people are facing and provide them with the opportunity to connect with other young people who know what they are going through.

-Our TYA Ward Support Specialist works regionally allowing them to support young people who are transitioning between different hospital teams.
+Our TYA Cancer Support Specialist works regionally allowing them to support young people who are transitioning between different hospital teams.
 When meeting families on the ward this is a great opportunity for us to tell you about the range of support Cancer Fund for Children offer.

 Residential Group Support